loganmarchione/loganmarchione.com/content/posts/2022/10p2/index.md

 As a user, there are [two ways of running Renovate](https://docs.renovatebot.com/getting-started/running/):
 1. someone else hosts Renovate and you install it for the repositories you choose (e.g., as a [GitHub app](https://github.com/apps/renovate))
-    - you extend off the global configuration provided my Renovate
-    - you add a per-repository configuration file (called `renovate.json`)
+    - you extend off the global configuration provided my Renovate by adding a per-repository configuration file (called `renovate.json`)
     - Renovate runs continuously in the background
 1. you host Renovate
     - you provide some infrastructure for Renovate to run on (e.g., by running a Docker image, using a GitHub Action, running a npm package, etc...)